fedellen/list-together/README.md

 ## **👨🏿‍💻 Todo before release**

-- Setup better subscription system for notifying users of newly shared lists
+- On-mount cooldown for all keyboard usage in modals
 - Determine `if (!online)` for PWA offline list query viewing (Possibly with subscription)
 - Manually test the offline functionality of the production React build
 - Setup Docker for the backend, learn Dokku for deployment